 The next lines mark the continuation of a day, the “breezes hasten” and the swallows continue to fly, traveling freely from one place to another without restriction.
 The clouds above the speaker are said to “forever ply.”
 They are stacked endlessly one on top of the other, they seem to go up into the sky forever.

 At noon of this day, the speaker and the person to whom this poem is being spoken, “see the same sunshine above.”
-This give the impression that the two people are not in the same location, but are connected by the same natural experiences.
+This gives the impression that the two people are not in the same location, but are connected by the same natural experiences.

 Dew and rain fall everywhere,